Official websites use .mil

 Understand DLA - Review the detailed guide, "Small Business Overview for Vendors," to learn more about DLA.

 Register in System for Award Management (SAM) - All vendors wanting to do business with the federal government must register in SAM.
 Create a user account and register at the SAM website .

-Visit your local Procurement Technical Assistance Center (PTAC) - PTACs assist businesses in pursuit of a federal government contract.
-Find your local PTAC.
+Visit your local Apex Accelerators - Apex Accelerators, formally known as Procurement Technical Assistance Centers, assist businesses in pursuit of a federal government contract.
+Find your local Apex Accelerator.